-GRADUATION REQUIREMENTS Students must complete a minimum of 98 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in the program must be completed with a 'C' or better.
-Twenty-four (24) credits must be completed at Southwestern before the AAS Emergency Medical Technology - Paramedic degree is awarded.
-The completion of the following certificates will be required in order to qualify for graduation: ACLS, PHTLS, AMLS, PALS, EPC or equivalent.
-Contact the director for more information on these certificates.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+Students must complete a minimum of 91 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses in this program must be completed with a grade of 'C' or better.
+Twenty-four (24) credits must be completed at Southwestern before the AAS Baking and Pastry Arts degree is awarded.